pangyeeshen23/LoanAmortizationSchedule/README.md

 1. Automation Testing With xUnit
    There are two automation test that had been added to the backend project using xUnit
 2. Input Prevention
-   For input number, symbols and characters like -,+,e,E can be keyed in the input.
+   For input number, symbols and characters like -,+,e,E can't be keyed in the input.
    So i added a checker to check the keyed in character to prevent symbols and characters that had been listed